xodio/hm-def/README.md

 ### Type constructors
 _Added in v0.3.0_

-If you need type constructors, that could have more than a fixed number of Type combinations, you should not add them into `env`, use `typeConstructors` field instead.
+If you need UnaryType or BinaryType of something you should add them into `env` with `$.Unknown` types in it.
+Then `hm-def` will recreate specific types when you will define your functions.

 ```javascript
 const Either = $.BinaryType(